 - You can make it a unity ritual, each of you pouring a different drink into a glass (e.g. red wine + white wine, gin + tonic etc.) and you then take a sip of your newly created drink.

 - You can also simply cheer your glasses and drink with linked arms after the vows to celebrate your union.

 Personalize it: Include cultural references or choose a drink which is connected to your love story.

-1. Andrea & Dorian (see above) took shots of a certain Whiskey that is linked to their love story.
+1. Andrea & Dorian (see below) took shots of Whiskey – a specific type of Whiskey that is linked to their love story.
 The guests did not know about that and it was a fun surprise when the best man took out the whiskey bottle that he was hiding in his jacket.

 2. Angela & Young-Min (see above) were honoring the Korean roots of the groom’s family by incorporating a Korean drinking ritual.
 First the bride & groom spill water from their 2 glasses over their shoulders to honor the ancestors.
 Then they take a shot to honor the guests.
 In the end they drink together from 1 cup of tea to symbolize their union.

-I think especially for intercultural weddings and weddings with different religious or language backgrounds this element can strengthen the mutual understanding and connection between the bride & groom’s families and friends.
+As your celebrant in Paris I believe that especially for intercultural weddings and couples getting married with different religious or language backgrounds this element can strengthen the mutual understanding and connection between the bride & groom’s families and friends.